TeraProxy/Cosplayer/README.md

 ## Safety
 Whatever you send to "!Cosplayer" ingame is intercepted client-side.
 The chat is NOT sent to the server.
 Your changed appearance is only visible for yourself.
 Other players keep seeing your real appearance stored on the server.

+## Credits
+Contains code from elin-magic by Pinkie Pie https://github.com/pinkipi
+Contains code from from elin-magic's extension cosplay-ex by Bernkastel https://github.com/Bernkastel-0